AckXeon/uni/EIST_16/summary/Object_design.md

 - The existence of the Receiver makes sure, that the Client cannot misuse the Delegate object.
 <img src="pics/deleg.png" width="400">

+### specification inheritance
+- the parent class is abstract, it provides a specification for the child class
+- eg: Java interfaces

 ### Delegation vs Implementation Inheritance
+- Implementation inheritance is private inheritance
+- the parent class provides more than just a specification (eg. implemented methods)
-- *Inheritance*: Extending a Base class by a new operation or overriding an existing operation
+- *Implementation Inheritance*: Extending a Base class by a new operation or overriding an existing operation
   - pro: Flexible, because any object can be replaced at run time by another one (as long as it has the same type)
   - con: Inefficient, because objects are encapsulated
 - *Delegation*: Catching an operation and sending it to another object